casey-moldavon/empire-crew-registry/README.md

 After the reworking of the theme i finished up on the functionality of the code so that it could account for member/crew information and append it to the html before generating it as a file.
 This took an insane amount of time, research and effort but learned a great deal.
 I've very happy with the final result.

+Here is a demo of the process as i did not commit a live version.

 ![gif](images/demo-1.gif)

 ## Built With